 The first thing I want to mention is that it takes 7 to 10 years for an avocado tree to produce.
 That’s a long time but I think it’s going to be fun to nurture it until it reaches maturity.
 However, patience is not my best virtue.
 The next thing I want to mention is that just because you grow a tree does not mean it will produce fruit.
 Avocado seeds partially self-pollinate.
 The seeds need to be crossbred to ensure it will produce fruit and I’ve not mastered that step yet.
 When I do, I’ll share.
 I plan to graft this one to a rootstock (with “the moms” help of course).

 - I pitted an avocado and put the seed in a sunny location in a window in our laundry room.

 - I waited quite a few weeks until there was a brown papery dry cover over the seed.

 - I peeled the papery-type substance off of the seed.

 - I planted half of the seed (the flat end) in a pot with 1/4 teaspoon miracle grow time release in the potting soil.
 The other half I left above the ground.

 I planted the seed indoors and it wasn’t until this month that I finally started noticing the sprout in the center of the seed.
 The seed split and I just kept watering it and checking it.

 Sometime soon, I plan to plant the tree seedling in a permanent location and start a new tree next year.

 It was easier than I thought it would be to grow the tree.
-The only thing I did different from past attempts was to peel the dried outer layer off of the avocado seed, after it completely dried.
+The only thing I did differently from past attempts was to peel the dried outer layer off of the avocado seed after it was completely dried.